 The good news is that roasting flour is extremely easy and can be done ahead of time.
 Here's a picture of the roasted flour.
 I bake it at 350 for about 15 to 17 minutes.
 It comes out of the oven lighter (it loses 8% of its weigh every time) very crumbly and requires sifting.
 I make a bunch, sift it and store it in a tupperware container.

-So that’s about it for the crust.
-I will add that you can brown the butter if you want.
+So once you have your roasted flour, you use ½ cup of it in the crust.
+That's pretty much the only trick.
+You can brown the butter if you want.
 I tried it and the bars tasted good, but the browned butter flavor is pretty strong.
-That said, I may be the only person on the planet who feels like brown butter is a little overdone and trendy these days and doesn’t always enhance, so if you love brown butter the directions for the brown butter version are in the notes.
-It’s actually easier than the regular version because you just mix the dough in the saucepan you used to brown the butter and scrape up the bits.
+That said, I may be the only person on the planet who feels like brown butter is a little overdone and trendy these days and doesn't always enhance.
+So if you love brown butter the directions for the brown butter version are in the notes.
+It's actually easier than the regular version because you just mix the dough in the saucepan you used to brown the butter and scrape up the bits.

 Okay, onto the filling!
 And I'm sorry this is post is so long.

 The filling I'm currently fond of is adapted from a British recipe that calls for only ⅓ cup of condensed milk.
 If you are cringing at that measurement, it's probably because you are an American cook who is accustomed to using a full 14 oz can of condensed milk in any recipe.
 It's interesting how American recipes almost always call for a full can.
 In other parts of the world they have condensed milk in squeeze bottles and you can use just as much as needed.
 Up until recently that wasn’t the case in America, but Eagle Brand recently introduced a new squeeze package.
 I was excited about it until I saw the price.
 You get the same amount of condensed milk for more money, so for now I’d still rather keep the unused portion in a Tupperware container in the refrigerator.